AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 physically touch, they "touch" or even intersect

 their fields.
 And that causes their force interaction.
-In addition to its immediate

 practical contribution, Newton's law of gravitation is also of

-the universe.
-The same physical
+The same physical laws

-.
-Newton synthesis A Kepler's kinematics
+universe.
+Newton synthesis a Kepler's kinematics of planetary

-earthly bodies is so in the history of the first m case
+is so in the history of the first case of process, which later in the

-repeated, and that continues today: the
+development of science many times repeated, and that continues

-unification of formerly independent branches of physics
+today: the unification of formerly independent branches of

-articulated - see Appendix B "Unitary
+consistent and mutually articulated - see

-field theory and quantum gravity".
+Appendix B "Unitary field theory and quantum gravity".

 Despite all the successes of Newton's